Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: Embedded geometry of

 \subsection{Riemannian Hessian operator}

-For a real-valued function $f(X)$ defined on the Euclidean space $\mathbb{C}^{n\times n}$, the Hessian $\nabla^2 f(X)$ is defined in the sense of the Fr\'{e}chet derivative; see Appendix \ref{frechet_hessian} for the definition of the Fr\'{e}chet Hessian.
+For a real-valued function $f(X)$ defined on the Euclidean space $\mathbb{C}^{n\times n}$, the Fr\'{e}chet Hessian $\nabla^2 f(X)$ is defined in the sense of the Fr\'{e}chet derivative; see Appendix \ref{frechet_hessian} for the definition of the Fr\'{e}chet Hessian.
+The \textit{Riemannian Hessian} of $f$ at $X$, denoted by $\Hess f(X)$ is related to, but different from its Fr\'{e}chet Hessian.